What parents need to know

 Is it any good?

-With cartoonish performances, amateur direction, slapdash editing, and a resolution-free, illogical story from beginning to end, this movie marks a low point in the careers of everyone associated with it.
+With cartoonish performances, amateur direction, slapdash editing, and a resolution-free, illogical story, this movie marks a low point in the careers of everyone associated with it.
 Cameo appearances from Siegfried and Roy and their tigers, the venerable Sid Caesar in a never-ending vaudevillian death scene, and Wayne Newton don't help at all.
 Even the worst movie may have a few scenes that almost rescues it from the trash heap.
 VEGAS VACATION is one of those movies.
 Clark Griswold's visit to an "alternative" casino with such games as "Pick A Number From One to Ten" and "Rock, Paper, Scissors," is hilarious as are a few others, but those scattered minutes can't possibly make up for the rest of this witless mess.

 Families can talk about...